Mülhausen im Elsass (nowadays better known in French

 Saturday 2 July

 The weather on the first day of the meeting was sunny and bright, but a strong wind was blowing from the west.
-The at least 10,000 visitors had to wait a long time before any of the flyers ventured out of their hangars, but there were bars on every two hundred metres around the field and a "first class" restaurant by the grandstand, thanks to the Wiesberger Zentralhotel.
+The at least 10,000 visitors had to wait a long time before any of the flyers ventured out of their hangars, but they were patient and there were bars on every two hundred metres around the field, as well as a "first class" restaurant by the grandstand, operated by the Wiesberger Zentralhotel.
 A military orchestra was also doing its best to entertain the visitors, although according to the reporter from the "Straßburger Neue Zeitung" it played too loud.

-The wind decreased during the late afternoon, and Jeannin could claim the first daily "Frühpreis", for the first flight two laps on each day.
-All in all, he made three flights of in total 40 minutes during the afternoon, the longest lasting for almost 26 minutes.
-He also reached a height of 160 metres.
+The wind decreased during the late afternoon, and the flying could start.
+Jeannin could claim the first daily "Frühpreis", for the first flight of two laps on each day.
+He made three flights of in total 40 minutes during the afternoon, the longest lasting for almost 26 minutes.
+He also reached a height of 160 metres, which would eventually win him the altitude prize.
 The only other pilot to make any significant flight was von Gorrissen, who made a flight of ten minutes.
-Thelen had engine troubles that kept him grounded except for a short test.
+Thelen had engine troubles that kept him grounded, except for a short test that ended in the middle of the field when the engine stopped.
 Behrend also made a short test, but immediately noticed some problems with his controls, which needed repairs.
+The machines of Amerigo and Barrier hadn't arrived in time to be readied for flight during the first day.

 Sunday 3 July

 The weather wasn't ideal on the second day either, with rain clouds threatening over the hills and a wind of 7 m/s on the ground.
-Between 20,000 and 30,000 visitors had gathered at the airfield, where the orchestra of the fire brigade and the "Orpheon Musical" delivered the day's musical entertainment.
+Between 20,000 and 30,000 visitors, including 5,000 children from the schools of the neighbourhood, had gathered at the airfield, where the orchestra of the fire brigade and the "Orpheon Musical" delivered the day's musical entertainment.

-The flying was planned to start at five o'clock, and this fortunately coincided with calmer weather, so Jeannin took off, but only for a short test.
+The flying was planned to start at five o'clock, and this fortunately coincided with calmer weather.
+Jeannin, who had described his machine for some of the schoolchildren, took off, but only for a short test.
 Then Thelen made a flight of some ten minutes, claiming the day's "Frühpreis".
 When he had landed the wind increased again, so there was another quiet interval.
 At a quarter past six Thelen again took off, this time for a flight of nine minutes, and after another fifteen minutes he made a third flight.
-Then the other flyers, one after one, got into the action.
-First Barrier, then Behrend, then von Gorrissen and finally Jeannin.
+Then the other flyers, one after one, got into the action, first Barrier, then Behrend, then von Gorrissen and finally Jeannin.
 Neither of them made any particularly long flights, but at one time there were five planes in the air at the same time, and the last flight only ended shortly before nine o'clock.
+Behrend had to abandon an effort for the speed prize when the field was invaded by spectators who were going to catch a train.

-When the results were announced, Jeannin had made the day's longest flight, of 18:30, while Thelen, accompanied by a Leutnant Oppen of the Jägerregiment, won the passenger prize.
-In the totalisation prize, Jeannin held a comfortable lead over Thelen, 2 h 07:05 over 58:26, with von Gorrissen third.
-Behrend had beaten Barrier to the speed prize with a time of 10:03 over the four 2,5-kilometre laps.
+When the results were announced, Jeannin had made the day's longest flight, of 18:30, while Thelen, accompanied by a Leutnant Oppen of the 5.
+Jägerregiment, won the passenger prize.
+In the totalisation prize, Jeannin (1 h 27:05) lead over Thelen (58:26), with von Gorrissen third.

 The day's excitement had apparently been too much for Herr Golder, Gemeinderat (municipal councillor) of Mülhausen, who suffered a stroke at the airfield and passed away at eight o'clock in the evening.